Richmond School: School seal

-In the Elizabethan Charter it was stated that Richmond Grammar School had the right to a "common seal for their businesses," and in 1566–67 a new seal for the school was introduced.
+The Elizabethan charter stated that Richmond Grammar School had the right to a "common seal for their businesses", and in 1566–67 a new seal for the school was introduced.
 The seal was still in existence in 1958.

-In the centre of the seal was the figure of Saint James of Compostela.
+In the centre of the seal was the figure of St James of Compostela.
 For several years Richmond Grammar School published an annual collection of poetry and prose writing by pupils in a small publication called "The Compostelian".

-A description of the seal is found in L.P.
-Wenham's Book (page 27): "The Central figure is that of St. James the Greater in pilgrim's garb.
+A description of the seal is given by L. P. Wenham: "The Central figure is that of St James the Greater in pilgrim's garb.
 His feet are bare, he has a bushy beard, wears a long, loose dress, has an escallop shell on his broad-brimmed hat, a strip or wallet hangs at his side from his girdle, his left hand holds a rosary and a small barrel or gourd, while in his right hand he carries a palmer's staff.
 At each side of him, upon Gothic shaped shields are the arms of France (new) and England quarterly; in the field are three lilies of France and two leopards of England."

 The legend around the edge of the seal reads in Renaissance capitals:

 SIGILLVM COMVNE translates as "the common seal", DE RICHMOND means "of Richmond", while LIBRE SCOLE BVRGENSIVM means "of the independent [free] school of the town".

 The whole legend, in Elizabethan Latin, means in English "The common seal of the independent school of the town of Richmond".

-Uniform

-School uniform consists of black trousers or a skirt, a white shirt a school tie and a navy blue school jumper or black blazer with the school seal embroidered in colour.
-The legend on the uniform's seal is not the original Latin, but instead is simply 'Richmond School Yorkshire'.
-The previous school tie was of navy blue, gold and burgundy School colours.
-Until 1971 when the schools merged the tie incorporated a coloured stripe to signify the 'house' of the pupil.
-Green for Tate, yellow for Zetland, red for Gower and blue for Friary.
-The latter house was composed solely of boarding pupils from the Friary.
-From 2010 ties became of block colour dependent on the academic year of pupils.